Angell-006/Ecommerce-Follow-Along/README.md

 ### Code Organization:
 - Refactored the code into reusable components where possible to promote cleaner and more maintainable code.

 This milestone enhances the user experience by allowing new users to register, paving the way for further integration with back-end user authentication systems.

-## Milestone 6: creating the backend endpoint for the Signup page to store all user data securely
+## Milestone 6: Encrypting Passwords and Storing User Data

-Create a secure backend endpoint for user signup, encrypting passwords and storing user data safely.
+In this milestone, the focus was on enhancing the security and data handling during the user registration process.
+Key achievements include:

-### Goals:
+### Password Encryption:
--Encrypt passwords before saving.
+- Utilized bcrypt to hash user passwords during the signup process to ensure secure storage.
--Securely store user details in the database.
+- Replaced plain-text password storage with hashed passwords in the database.

-### Why Encrypt Passwords?
+### Complete User Data Storage:
--Protect Data: Keeps passwords safe if breached.
+- Stored all user information, including name, email, and the hashed password, in the database using the User model.
--Privacy: Prevents password visibility.
+- Ensured sensitive data is handled securely and adheres to best practices.

--Compliance: Meets GDPR, PCI-DSS standards.
+### Validation Enhancements:
--Security: Thwarts password theft.
+- Added additional backend validation to verify that required fields are provided during signup.

-### Steps:
+- Prevented duplicate user registrations by ensuring email uniqueness in the database.

--Encrypt Passwords: Use bcrypt to hash passwords.
+### API Integration:
--Store hashed passwords in the database.
+- Updated the registration endpoint (/api/users/register) to handle password hashing and data storage seamlessly.

--Store User Data:
+### Live Coding Walkthrough:
--Save user details (name, email, etc.) securely.
+- Demonstrated the implementation of these features during a live coding session, explaining the importance of password encryption and secure data handling.

--Ensure passwords are encrypted.
+This milestone significantly enhances the application's security by protecting user credentials and laying a solid foundation for authentication and authorization in future milestones.

 ## Milestone 7: Creating the Login Endpoint